Install IronBee in a project

 Install everywhere at once

 IronBee keeps an inventory of every project you’ve installed it into (see The project inventory below).
-To re-run install across all of them (handy after changing a global setting):Remove IronBee from a project
+To re-run install across all of them (handy after changing a global setting):--json, the --all form emits a roll-up envelope instead of the single-project one: { ok, all: true, total, failures, prefetch }.

 .ironbee/ directory, and drops the project from the inventory.